 The Internet makes designer drugs easily available and gives the sale of untested and unregulated drugs a veneer of legality and legitimacy, and there are many challenges for regulators in confronting this problem.
-Websites make identification of drug suppliers difficult and are scattered across international borders.
-A study in 2014 found 31 unique websites selling “bath salts”.
-The top 3 countries hosting these sites were the U.S., Germany, and the United Kingdom.48 Faced with these numbers and conflicting laws in differing jurisdictions, these websites are likely to continue selling their questionable products for the foreseeable future.
+Websites make the identification of drug suppliers difficult, and they are scattered across international borders.
+A study in 2014 found 31 unique websites selling “bath salts.”
+The top 3 countries hosting these sites were the U.S., Germany, and the United Kingdom.48 Faced with these numbers and conflicting laws in different jurisdictions, these websites are likely to continue selling their questionable products for the foreseeable future.

 Warning Signs of Designer Drug Use

 Traditional drug testing is of limited use when it comes to designer drugs.
-The constant influx of novel substances into the market means testing technology always lags behind the most recent crop of designer drugs, and the sheer number of compounds available makes it impossible to devise a test that detects them all.
-Indeed, the ability to defeat drug testing is one of the most commonly reported reasons that people give for using designer drugs, especially those being supervised by the legal system, like parolees, and members of the military.3
+The constant influx of novel substances into the market means that testing technology always lags behind the most recent crop of designer drugs, and the sheer number of compounds available makes it impossible to devise a test that detects them all.
+Indeed, the ability to defeat drug testing is one of the most commonly reported reasons that people give for using designer drugs.
+This is especially true in the case of those being supervised by the legal system, like parolees and members of the military.3

 Because drug testing is of limited use, designer drug abuse may first be detected as part of a routine physical and mental status examination.
 Symptomatology may be used to help support existing clinical suspicion, with signs that include:

 Other signs indicating possible designer drug use include: